 Unleash your inner superstar at one of Melbourne’s many karaoke bars.
 From FM Karaoke on Bourke Street, Jankara on Russell Street, KBOX Karaoke on La Trobe Street and karaoke at Strike Bowling on Little Lonsdale Street, these venues embrace embarrassment and celebrate performance which are rarely pitch perfect.
 Let loose with friends or colleagues.
 You never know, you may discover a hidden talent.

-Satisfy those late night cheese cravings at Milk the Cow, a sophisticated wine and cheese bar.
-This licensed fromagerie boasts a selection of over 150 artisan cheeses from across the globe as well as seasonal cheeses which are available to enjoy on site, by the gram or in a takeaway Cheesebox.
+Satisfy those late-night cheese cravings at Milk the Cow, a sophisticated wine and cheese bar.
+This licensed fromagerie boasts a selection of more than 150 artisan cheeses from across the globe as well as seasonal cheeses which are available to enjoy on site, by the gram or in a takeaway Cheesebox.
 Try a Cheesemonger’s Choice Cheeseboard, the Cheese & Booze Flights or indulge with an individual fondu pot in winter and artisan cheese gelato in summer.

 In addition to the many rooftop bars, Melbourne also boasts rooftop cinemas where movie buffs can catch the latest blockbusters, cult classics and family favourites under the stars.
 Throughout the warmer months, Rooftop Cinema above Curtin House and Lido Rooftop on Glenferrie Road host nightly screenings where you can sit back, enjoy a snack and watch your favourite films while surrounded by Melbourne’s sparkling city skyline.